edwardmcarl/sec-10-k-scraper/README.md

 #### Structure
 `backend_server.py` is the entry point.
-In it, we configure the `zerorpc` server we'll use to communicate with the frontend. (documentation coming soon)
+In it, we configure the `zerorpc` server we use to communicate with the frontend.

+##### Business Logic
-Business logic goes in subdirectories like `api`.
+Business logic is organized by functionality.
+###### backend/misc
+Contains helper code for rate-limiting requests to the SEC API and for serializing complex return types with msgpack (see developer manual).
+###### backend/writer
+Contains code for writing processed data to Excel.
+###### backend/api
+Contains code to communicate with the SEC API, to search for and fetch documents.
+###### backend/parse
+Contains code for parsing 10-K filings, extracting key sections, and applying Named Entity Recognition to the results.
+##### Miscellenia
+###### backend/temp
+Unimportant.
+A temporary directory created when downloading the NER model.
+##### backend/resources
+This directory contains the extracted version of the NER model downloaded during the install process.
+You don't need to touch this, but make sure its contents don't get committed; they vary slightly across platforms.
 #### Tooling
 We have a number of tools to help us write good code.
 These include:
 - [`isort`](https://pycqa.github.io/isort/) to optimize import ordering